One bowl of fufu can explain a war.

 Benefits of Moving Slow

-• Builds joint strength with little impact.
+• Builds joint strength with minimal impact.

-• Supports mind-body connection and stress relief.
+• Supports mind-body connection and relieves stress.

 • Accessible for all fitness levels.